-The equation used to describe PID control so far in this chapter is the simplest form, sometimes called the parallel equation, because each action (P, I, and D) occurs in separate terms of the equation, with the combined eﬀect being a simple sum:
+The equation used to describe PID control so far in previous articles is the simplest form, sometimes called the parallel equation, because each action (P, I, and D) occurs in separate terms of the equation, with the combined eﬀect being a simple sum:

 In the parallel equation, each action parameter (Kp , τi , τd ) is independent of the others.
 At ﬁrst, this may seem to be an advantage, for it means each adjustment made to the controller should only aﬀect one aspect of its action.
 However, there are times when it is better to have the gain parameter aﬀect all three control actions (P, I, and D) (Note)

 We may show the independence of the three actions mathematically, by breaking the equation up into three diﬀerent parts, each one describing its contribution to the output (∆m):